Dear Fremington residents

 'PLANNING APPLICATION 65724 - (ERECTION OF ONE BUILDING TO PROVIDE FUNERAL PARLOUR WITH ASSOCIATED OFFICES, WORKSHOPS AND GARAGING TOGETHER WITH ERECTION OF SUPERVISORY DWELLING WITH DETACHED GARAGE)'

-The most important thing to object about is the fact that this proposed commercial and residential development is OUTSIDE the Fremington development boundary WITHOUT ANY REAL JUSTIFICATION FOR BUILDING IT THERE.
+The most important thing to object about is the fact that this proposed commercial and residential development is COMPLETELY OUTSIDE the Fremington development boundary WITHOUT ANY REAL JUSTIFICATION FOR BUILDING IT THERE.

 This has huge significance for THE FUTURE OF FREMINGTON